ACL Injury

 True partial tears are quite rare.
 Most ACL tears are complete or near complete.

-What Causes an ACL Rupture?
+What Causes an ACL Injury?

 An ACL injury often occurs during sports and physical contact – especially stop/start sports that involve a lot of sudden stops, jumps and turns such as AFL football, netball, soccer or basketball.